Hampton Roads & Richmond Points/Certificate Options when considering temporary housing, with emphasis on value per point

 D. Marriott: The Cavalier Virginia Beach, Autograph Collection can be a good use of a 50k/nt certificate in low season, though without some desired long-term stay amenities.
 It's the only Category 7 property in Hampton Roads/Richmond.

 E. Marriott Virginia Beach Oceanfront can be a good use of a 50k/nt certificate in low season, though without some desired long-term stay amenities.
-If you have Platinum status, the executive lounge should open back up post-Covid-19.
+My wife & I had a fantastic 5 night stay there using 5 50k/night certificates from a single sign up bonus.

 H. No typically good value/pt & well-rated Radisson options.